d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ## Basic Properties of Tensor Arithmetic

-Scalars, vectors, matrices, and tensors ("tensors" in this section refer to algebraic objects) of an arbitrary number of axes have some handy properties.
-For example, you might have noticed that any elementwise unary operation does not change the shape of its operand.
+Scalars, vectors, matrices,
-Similarly,
+and higher order tensors
-[**given any two tensors with the same shape, the result of any binary elementwise operation will be a tensor of that same shape.**]
+all have some handy properties.
-For example, adding two matrices of the same shape performs elementwise addition over these two matrices.
+For example elementwise operation produce outputs that have the same shape as their operands.

 ```{.python .input}
 A = np.arange(6).reshape(2, 3)